Michelin96/web-scraping-challenge/README.md

     executable_path = {"executable_path": "/usr/local/bin/chromedriver"}
     return Browser("chrome", **executable_path, headless=False)

 * Scraped data is stored in a Mongo Database.
-You will need to have (<a href="https://www.mongodb.com/try/download/community">MongoDB</a>)installed, and the database running.
+You will need to have <a href="https://www.mongodb.com/try/download/community">MongoDB</a> installed, and the database running.
 Additional scraping tools include <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup">Beautiful Soup</a> and <a href="https://splinter.readthedocs.io/en/latest/install.html">Splinter</a>.

 * Initial webscraping was tested in a Jupyter Notebook file.